Many or all companies we feature compensate us. Compensation and editorial

 If you want to remove your cosigner with a refinance

 You may have had little to no credit history when your Sallie Mae loan originated.
-In fact, recent data from Sallie Mae reports that 87% of the undergraduate loans it approved from October 2021 through September 2022 were cosigned.
+Recent data from Sallie Mae reports that 87% of the undergraduate loans approved from October 2021 through September 2022 were cosigned.

 Your loan shows up in your cosigner’s credit report, and they’re responsible for your loan if you fail to pay it back.
 So, removing your cosigner from the loan as soon as possible is beneficial.

 You’ll need to refinance if you want to remove your cosigner and are not eligible to apply for a cosigner release with Sallie Mae.
-With a stable job and a good credit score, you may be able to refinance your loan and remove your cosigner in this way.
+With a stable job and a good credit score, you may be able to refinance your loan and remove your cosigner.

 Tip

-Remember that if you took out a life insurance policy to protect your cosigner, you can now repurpose it for other uses or terminate it.
-If you decide to terminate the policy, it can be a way to reduce your monthly expenses further, saving you money.
+If you took out a life insurance policy to protect your cosigner, you can repurpose it for other uses or terminate it.
+Terminating the policy can reduce your monthly expenses further, saving you money.

 If you’re unhappy with the customer service

-Sallie Mae has notorious problems with customer service, according to online reviews.
-It has a 1.07 out of 5 rating from customers on the Better Business Bureau (BBB) as of February 1st, 2024, with 484 total complaints filed in the last three years.
+According to online reviews, Sallie Mae has notorious problems with customer service.
+As of February 1st, 2024, customers rated it on the Better Business Bureau (BBB) at 1.07 out of 5, and 484 complaints were filed in the last three years.

 Complaints centered mainly on billing and collection issues.
 Some specific complaints include inconsistent advice from customer service representatives and an unwillingness to work with borrowers who have problems making payments.